 Using these tools embedded on EUROPA sites is not without risk.
 Several European countries and the US have removed third-party tools from their sites for fear of breaching their user privacy obligations following complaints by web users.
 For example, the German Data Protection Institution has declared it does not authorize the use of Google Analytics on public websites.

 In case a EUROPA website wishes to use third party services, it should concern a justified business need, which cannot be fulfilled by in-house solutions.
 In that case, a risk assessment should be made, considering the requirements of Regulation (EC) 45/2001, Decision C(2006)3602 and Directive 2009/136/EC.
-This risk assessment should cover at least the 7 risk areas mentioned above and should include a consultation of the DPO and HR.DS.
+This risk assessment should cover at least the 7 risk areas mentioned below and should include a consultation of the DPO and HR.DS.

 If the aforementioned actions have lead to a positive outcome, the owner of the EUROPA website must comply with the ePrivacy Directive, implement the cookie consent kit and clearly inform the users via a specific disclaimer that a third party is collecting data on them and that they are no longer covered by the standard EUROPA privacy statement on data protection.